TimothyLawSongEn/GIC_Bank/Bank Account.md

-## Running Instructions for the Banking App
+## Running Instructions for GIC Banking App
 Choose the method that best suits your preference and environment to run the Banking App.

 1. **Compilation and Execution via Command Line:**